JetBrains/intellij-sdk-docs/topics/reference_guide/project_wizard.md

 ## Project Wizard

-Working with the project wizard can be illustrated with the [RedLine SmallTalk plugin](https://github.com/bulenkov/RedlineSmalltalk)
+Working with the project wizard can be illustrated with the [RedLine SmallTalk plugin](https://github.com/bulenkov/RedlineSmalltalk).
+See also [](intro_project_wizard.md).

 ## Implementing a New Module Type